vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

     - [ ] Bone conduction headphones, when set to balanced, feel centered rather than skewed to one side
     - [ ] For bone conduction headphones, switching back and forth between all left to all right does not change perceived loudness

+END OF SECTION: Quick minimum audible volume and balance tests

 ### Quick max frequency hearing test

 This is a quick version of the max frequency hearing test described in